Classification of critically fixed anti-Thurston maps: Topological Tischler graphs and Schottky maps

+It is straightforward from the definitions above and the Alexander trick (Theorem~\ref{thm:alexander}) that a Schottky map $f_T$ is uniquely defined up to isotopy relative to $T$.
+Moreover, the Schottky map $f_T$ coincides (up to isotopy rel.\ $T$) with a Schottky map $f_{\mathring T}$ associated to the corresponding reduced Tischler graph $\mathring T$.
+We summarize these and further basic properties of Schottky maps in the proposition below.

-\begin{lemma} Let $T=(P,E)$ be a topological Tischler graph and $f=f_T$ an associated Schottky map.
-Then $f$ is a critically fixed anti-Thurston map with critical set $C_f = P_f = P$.
-If $T$ has $n$ faces, then the degree of $f$ is $d=n-1$.
-Furthermore, if $T' = (P',E')$ is an equivalent topological Tischler graph, and $f' = f_{T'}$ is an associated Schottky map, then $f$ and $f'$ are Thurston equivalent. \end{lemma} \begin{proof} It is immediate that $f$ is an orientation-reversing branched covering, and that the branch points are exactly the vertices of $T$.
-Since these are all fixed, it is a critically fixed anti-Thurston map with $C_f = P_f = P$.
-Any point inside a face $A$ of $T$ has simple preimages in all faces except $A$, so it has $n-1$ preimages.
-This implies that the degree of $f$ is $d=n-1$.
+\begin{proposition} Let $T=(Q,E)$ be a marked topological Tischler graph in $S^2$ and $(f,Q)$ be an associated marked Schottky map.
+Suppose $P \subseteq Q$ is the set of vertices of $T$ of degree $\ge 3$.
+Then the following statements are true: \begin{enumerate} \item $f$ is an anti-Thurston map fixing all points in $Q$, with $P$ as both its critical and post-critical set.
+In particular, $(f,Q)$ is a marked critically fixed anti-Thurston map. \item The degree of $f$ equals $\#F(T)-1$, and $\deg(f,v)=\deg_T(v)-1$ for all $v\in Q$. \item $f$ is not a $(2,2,2,2)$-map.
+Moreover, $f$ has hyperbolic orbifold if and only if $\# P\geq 3$. \item If $T' = (Q',E')$ is an isomorphic (resp. isotopic) topological Tischler graph and $(f',Q')$ is an associated marked Schottky map, then $(f,Q)$ and $(f',Q')$ are combinatorially equivalent (resp. isotopic). \end{enumerate} \end{proposition} \begin{proof} \ref{item:schottky-1}-\ref{item:schottky-2} It is immediate from the definition that $f$ is an orientation-reversing branched covering of $S^2$ fixing all points in $Q$.
+Moreover, the branch points of $f$ are exactly the vertices in $P$ and $\deg(f,v)=\deg_T(v)-1$ for all $v\in P$.
+By construction, any point inside a face $A$ of $T$ has exactly one (simple) preimage under $f$ in each face except $A$, so it has exactly $\#F(T)-1$ preimages under $f$ (counting multiplicities).
+This implies that the degree of $f$ is $\#F(T)-1\geq 2$.
+Combining all of these observations, we get that $(f,Q)$ is a marked critically fixed anti-Thurston map with $C_f = P_f = P$.